LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Abstract

 \section{Abstract}

-Multi-terrain cost-efficient path planning is a crucial task in robot navigation, requiring the identification of a path from the start to the goal that not only avoids obstacles but also minimizes travel costs.
-This is especially crucial for real-world applications where robots need to navigate diverse terrains in outdoor environments, where recharging or refueling is difficult.
-However, there is very limited research on this topic.
-In this paper, we develop a prompt-based approach, LLM-Advisor, which leverages large language models (LLMs) as effective advisors for path planning.
-The LLM-Advisor selectively provides suggestions, demonstrating its ability to recognize when no modifications are necessary.
-When suggestions are made, 70.59\% of the paths suggested for the A* algorithm, 69.47\% for the RRT* algorithm, and 78.70\% for the LLM-A* algorithm achieve greater cost efficiency.
-Since LLM-Advisor may occasionally lack common sense in their suggestions, we propose two hallucination-mitigation strategies.
-Furthermore, we experimentally verified that GPT-4o performs poorly in zero-shot path planning, even when terrain descriptions are clearly provided, demonstrating its low spatial awareness.
-We also experimentally demonstrate that using an LLM as an advisor is more effective than directly integrating it into the path-planning loop.
-Since LLMs may generate hallucinations, using LLMs in the loop of a search-based method (such as A*) may lead to a higher number of failed paths, demonstrating that our proposed LLM-Advisor is a better choice.
+Cost-efficient path planning across multiple terrains is a crucial task in robot navigation, requiring the identification of a path from the start to the goal that not only avoids obstacles but also minimizes the overall travel cost.
+This is especially crucial for real-world applications where robots need to navigate diverse terrains in outdoor environments with limited opportunities for recharging or refueling.
+Despite its practical importance, cost-efficient path planning across heterogeneous terrains has received relatively limited attention in prior work.
+In this paper, we propose LLM-Advisor, a prompt-based, planner-agnostic framework that leverages large language models (LLMs) as non-decisive post-processing advisors for cost refinement, without modifying the underlying planner.
+While we observe that LLMs may occasionally produce implausible suggestions, we introduce two effective hallucination-mitigation strategies.
+We further introduce two datasets, MultiTerraPath and RUGD\_v2, for systematic evaluation of cost-efficient path planning.
+Extensive experiments reveal that state-of-the-art LLMs, including GPT-4o, GPT-4-turbo, Gemini-2.5-Flash, and Claude-Opus-4, perform poorly in zero-shot terrain-aware path planning, highlighting their limited spatial reasoning capability.
+In contrast, the proposed LLM-Advisor (with GPT-4o) improves cost efficiency for 72.37\% of A*-planned paths, 69.47\% of RRT*-planned paths, and 78.70\% of LLM-A*-planned paths.
+On the MultiTerraPath dataset, LLM-Advisor demonstrates stronger performance on the hard subset, further validating its applicability to real-world scenarios.